ScaryPoppins/shelfie1/README.md

 ## Server
 1) Run `npm i express body-parser --save`
 2) Create a folder called server at the root of the project.
-3) Create a server.js file and a controller.js file inside of that folder.
+3) Create an index.js file and a controller.js file inside of that folder.
-4) Open server.js and require your packages and the controller file.
+4) Open index.js and require your packages and the controller file.
 5) Setup a basic Express server (you will add endpoints later, just get the server ready to run).
 6) Open your package.json.
 Add your main property (so nodemon will work) and your proxy (so our axios requests will work).
-    * Your main should look like `"main": "server/server.js"`
+    * Your main should look like `"main": "server/index.js"`
-    * Your proxy should look like `"proxy": "http://localhost:4000"` using whatever port your server is setup to run on.
+    * Your proxy should look like `"proxy": "http://localhost:4000"` using whatever port your server is setup to run on (the port should not .
 7) Run `nodemon` and make sure your server runs.

 ## Database
 1) Run `npm i massive dotenv --save`
 2) Create an .env file at the root of the project.
 3) Open your .gitignore and add the .env file to it.
-4) Open server.js and require masssive and dotenv (make sure to invoke config on dotenv).
+4) Open server/index.js and require masssive and dotenv (make sure to invoke config on dotenv).
 5) Go to [Heroku](https://heroku.com) and create a database (you can also use a database you already have created, but just be careful not to name your table for Shelfie the same thing as any of the tables that already exist in your database)
 6) Copy the connection URI for your new or existing database and save it in your .env file (make sure you put `?ssl=true` on the end of the string).
 7) Create a folder called db at the root of the project.